mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/layout-type.md

 ---
 title: LayoutType enum
-description: Contains enumeration values to identify the type of data in a layout.
+description: "Contains enumeration values to identify the type of data in a layout. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Contains enumeration values to identify the type of data in a layout.